tiqi-group/pydase/README.md

 ## Understanding the Component System
 In `pydase`, components are fundamental building blocks that bridge the Python backend logic with frontend visual representation and interactions.
 This system can be understood based on the following categories:

-1. **Built-in Type and Enum Components:**
+### Built-in Type and Enum Components

-    `pydase` automatically maps standard Python data types to corresponding frontend components.
+`pydase` automatically maps standard Python data types to their corresponding frontend components:
-    - `str`: rendered as a `StringComponent` in the frontend.
+- `str`: Translated into a `StringComponent` on the frontend.
-    - `int` and `float`: Represented by the `NumberComponent`.
+- `int` and `float`: Manifested as the `NumberComponent`.
-    - `bool`: displayed as a `ButtonComponent`.
+- `bool`: Rendered as a `ButtonComponent`.
-    - `list`: each entry of the list is rendered separately.
-Its name corresponds to the list attribute name and the element index.
+- `list`: Each item displayed individually, named after the list attribute and its index.
-    - `enum.Enum`: rendered as an `EnumComponent` which provides a dropdown selection.
+- `enum.Enum`: Presented as an `EnumComponent`, facilitating dropdown selection.

-2. **Method Components:**
+### Method Components

-    Methods within the `DataService` class can also have visual representation and interactivity in the frontend.
+Methods within the `DataService` class have frontend representations:
-    - Regular Methods: Rendered as a `MethodComponent` with an execute button.
+- Regular Methods: These are rendered as a `MethodComponent` in the frontend, allowing users to execute the method via an "execute" button.
-    - Asynchronous Methods: Displayed with a start/stop button in lieu of the standard execute button.
+- Asynchronous Methods: These are manifested as the `AsyncMethodComponent` with "start"/"stop" buttons to manage the execution of [tasks](#understanding-tasks-in-pydase).

-3. **DataService Instances (Nested Classes):**
+### DataService Instances (Nested Classes)

-    Nested `DataService` instances allow for a hierarchy of components and more complex applications.
-Each nested instance can have its attributes and methods, which also get corresponding frontend components.
+Nested `DataService` instances offer an organized hierarchy for components, enabling richer applications.
+Each nested class might have its own attributes and methods, each mapped to a frontend component.

-4. **`pydase.components` and Custom Components:**

-    Beyond built-in types and methods, `pydase` provides specialized components, such as `Image` and `NumberSlider`.
-These can be found in the `pydase.components` module.

-### Available Components
+### Custom Components (`pydase.components`)

-As of the current version, pydase includes the following components:

-- `ButtonComponent`: This component corresponds to attributes of type `bool` in your `DataService` class

-- `NumberComponent`: this component corresponds to attribute of type `int` or `float` in your `DataService` class

-- `StringComponent`: this component corresponds to attribute of type `str` in your `DataService` class

-- `MethodComponent`: this component corresponds to methods in your `DataService` class.
-If the method is asynchronous (see [tasks in `pydase`](#understanding-tasks-in-pydase)), the frontend will render a start / stop button instead of the execute button of synchronous functions.
+The custom components in `pydase` have two main parts:

+- A **Python Component Class** in the backend, implementing the logic needed to set, update, and manage the component's state and data.
+- A **Frontend React Component** that renders and manages user interaction in the browser.

+Below are the components available in the `pydase.components` module, accompanied by their Python usage:

 - `Image`: This component allows users to display and update images within the application.
-It comprises an Image backend class and a frontend React component for rendering.

     ```python
     import matplotlib.pyplot as plt